Time-Varying Audio Effect Modeling by End-to-End Adversarial Training: METHOD

 The generator and the discriminator are trained using the hinge loss objective, given its success in prior work \cite{kumarMelGANGenerativeAdversarial2019, defossezHighFidelityNeural2022, chenImprovingUnsupervisedCleantoRendered2024, wrightAdversarialGuitarAmplifier2023}.
 The generator minimizes:

 while the discriminator minimizes:

 Previous studies demonstrate that including supervised losses, over $y$ and $\hat{y}$, and feature-matching losses, over the true and fake features of the discriminator ($z_j$ and $\widehat{z_j}$), can facilitate the training of GANs \cite{kumarMelGANGenerativeAdversarial2019, defossezHighFidelityNeural2022}.
 We include a Multi-Resolution Short-Term Fourier Transform (MR-STFT) loss to the generator, to be referred to as spectral loss.
-It is a mean of multiple $\mathcal{L}^G_{\textrm{STFT}}$ losses, defined thereafter, computed using different STFT window sizes (512, 1024 and 2048 samples):
+It is a mean of multiple $\mathcal{L}^G_{\textrm{STFT}}$ losses, defined below, computed using different STFT window sizes (512, 1024 and 2048 samples):

-where $L$ is the STFT window size, $Y$ and $\hat{Y}$ are the STFTs of $y$ and $\hat{y}$, and $\norm{.}_F$ is the Frobenius norm.
+where $L$ is the STFT window size, $Y$ and $\hat{Y}$ are the STFTs of $y$ and $\hat{y}$, and $\norm{.}_F$ and $\norm{.}_1$ are the Frobenius and $l_1$ norms.
 This loss function is widely used in audio processing literature for its discrimination of time-frequency features, resembling human perception, and is robust to phase mismatches between signals.
 However, using a feature-matching loss was not considered in this study as our preliminary experiments indicated that it negatively impacted the training in our context.

-In order to enhance the stability of the adversarial training, since the gradient of $\mathcal{L}^G_{\mathrm{adv}}$ can vary over several orders of magnitude, we employ the adaptive loss balancing technique proposed in \cite{defossezHighFidelityNeural2022}.
-It consists in rescaling the gradients of each term of the generator's loss according to:
+In order to enhance the stability of the adversarial training, since the gradient of $\mathcal{L}^G_{\mathrm{adv}}$ can vary over several orders of magnitude, we employ the adaptive loss balancing technique proposed in \cite{defossezHighFidelityNeural2022} which facilitates the weighting of several loss terms.
+It consists in rescaling the gradients of each term of the generator's loss at every iteration indexed by $t$, according to:

-where $g_i^\prime$ is the corrected gradient of the $i$-th generator loss, associated to a weight $\lambda_i$ and the original gradient $g_i$, and $<.>$ is an exponential averaging with a rate of $0.99$.
+where $g_i^\prime$ is the corrected gradient of the $i$-th generator loss, associated to a weight $\lambda_i$ and the original gradient $g_i$, and $<.>$ is an exponential moving average with a rate $\alpha = 0.99$, that is: